enqueuer-land/enqueuer/docs/README.md

     - *.json

 **parallel**
 Defaults to false.
-Requisition files should be executed in parallel mode.
-The requisition file itself is still sequential, but the files are executes in parallel.
+Task files should be executed in parallel mode.
+The task file itself is still sequential, but the files are executes in parallel.

     parallel: true